Supergiovane/node-red-contrib-knx-ultimate/README.md

 <img src="https://raw.githubusercontent.com/Supergiovane/node-red-contrib-knx-ultimate/master/img/overrides4.png" width="40%">

-This is the override of some parameters.
-Note that we do not have specified the datapoint, because the node uses the datapoint read from the ETS csv file.<br/>
+This is the message.
+Note that we do not have specified the datapoint, because the node uses the datapoint from the ETS csv file.<br/>
 <img src="https://raw.githubusercontent.com/Supergiovane/node-red-contrib-knx-ultimate/master/img/overrides2.png" width="40%">

 ```js